-Dr Benjamin Wild is a cultural historian who writes and lectures about the history of dress.
+Dr Benjamin Wild, FRHistS, is a cultural historian who writes and lectures about the history of dress.

 Benjamin was educated at King’s College London, where he studied history.
 His doctorate, focusing on the material culture of the household of King Henry III of England, was published in 2012.
 His second book, A Life in Fashion: The Wardrobe of Cecil Beaton, was published in 2016 by Thames & Hudson.
-Benjamin is now writing a book about the cultural history of fancy dress costume, From Carnival to Cosplay: A History of Fancy Dress Costume, for Bloomsbury Academic.
+His third book, Carnival to Catwalk: Global Reflections on Fancy Dress Costume, a cultural history of fancy dress costume, is forthcoming from Bloomsbury Academic.

 To get in touch, please email him.